Hacking Chinese

 The new paperless revolution in Chinese reading

-For example, while it can be argued that wasting time flipping pages in a dictionary is just bad, it’s not so obvious that typing is always better than writing by hand.
 Typing is a very useful tool for producing text quickly, but if you value the ability to write Chinese characters by hand, you should know that always typing will have a negative impact.

-When it comes to reading and easy access to the meaning of vocabulary (via word lists, pop-up dictionaries or similar), I believe that this is mostly a good thing; being able to look something up by just tapping the word can make reading in Chinese much more enjoyable and lead to better results in general.
+Being able to look something up by just tapping the word can make reading in Chinese much more enjoyable and lead to better results in general.
 However, always reading Chinese digitally with easy access to dictionary look-ups does come with a cost.

 Useful strategies that easy access to dictionary look-ups stop you from learning

-The problem is straightforward: By relying too much on a tool, you end up not being able to function properly without it.
 What was meant to support your learning helps you take shortcuts that prevent you from learning the necessary skills and strategies yourself.
-Let’s look at what you could miss.

-Conclusion: Mix it up; vary your reading
+Conclusion: mix it up; vary your reading

 My suggestion is not to go back to reading only printed books with the aid of printed dictionaries.
 No, I still think you should do most of your reading digitally with all the support and scaffolding you can get; reading in Chinese is hard enough as it is.
-This will enable you to read much more and you will also enjoy the process, which is in itself valuable.
+This will enable you to read much more, and you will also enjoy the process, which is in itself valuable.

 References and further reading